SAP-samples/iq-to-hdl-migration/Migration/Migration_README.md

 ### Overview
 The migration process involves two main operations:
    - The unloading of schema and data to a shared location in the on-premise SAP IQ environment.
 This operation is performed by the `migration.py` utility.
-   - Copy to HDLFS object store.
+   - Copy to HDLFS object .

 #### Assumption
 - Provision of data lake Relational Engine Instance is complete